AdBlue fault codes • No-start countdown • Breakdown risk

 How we fix it

-- Upstream vs downstream NOx comparison testing
+- Upstream vs downstream NOx correlation testing

-- Dosing verification before replacing expensive parts
+- Dosing verification before replacing costly parts

-What happens if you ignore these codes
+What happens if you keep driving

-- The warning usually turns into a mileage countdown
+- Warnings escalate into a mileage countdown

-- Recovery is often required if the vehicle is parked
+- Recovery is often required if parked

-- Extra faults can appear as components overwork
+- Additional faults appear as components overwork

 How we get you back on the road